Education in Ethiopia: Teacher training

 Teachers are trained in 34 colleges of teacher education (CTE) and 10 universities.
 Previously, kindergarten and primary schools, grades 1 to 4, required a one or two year teaching certificate while grades 4 to 8 needed a three-year diploma.
 Recently, certificates have been replaced by a three-year diploma for all new primary school teachers.
 Selection requirements for primary school teaching include a minimum of 2 in the grade 10 exam (EGSECE), no "F" grades in mathematics or English and a minimum of "C" in specialist subjects.
 Student teachers take an entrance exam and are given an interview to assess interpersonal skills and motivation.

 Primary school teachers' cluster training prepares teachers for grades 1 to 4 and linear training prepares teachers for grades 5 to 8.
 All students have the same professional training but differ in that cluster training has composite subject matter while linear training includes three specialist subjects.
 These are three year programs for a diploma.
 A policy revision is expected to up-grade teacher qualifications to a degree for grades 7 and 8.

-Secondary school teachers needed a B.Ed. until 2010.
-Since 2011, they have to have a B.Sc. or BA related to secondary school subjects plus a one-year post-graduate diploma in teaching (PGDT) which includes a practicum accounting for 30% of the credit hours.
+Secondary school teachers needed a BEd until 2010.
+Since 2011, they have to have a BSc or BA related to secondary school subjects plus a one-year post-graduate diploma in teaching (PGDT) which includes a practicum accounting for 30% of the credit hours.
 Student teachers also take an entrance examination and have an interview for PGDT enrolment.

 Primary school teacher educators are expected to have a first degree in a relevant subject and are being encouraged to take a second degree.
 They are expected to develop professionalism by earning a higher diploma, participating in research and by having primary school teaching experience.
 Secondary school teacher educators are expected to have post-graduate degrees in education and at least three years teaching experience in secondary schools or five years teaching experience in teacher colleges.

 In 2012/13, enrolment in CTEs for regular, evening and summer classes increased from 81,091 (39% female) in 2008/09 to 175,142 (40.2% female) in 2012/13.
 Combining the cluster and linear modalities, the number of graduates has increased from 16,129 (38.8% female) in 2008/09 to 43,890 (43.1% female) in 2012/13.
 CTE staff have increased from 774 (12.1% female) in 2008/09 to 2044 (8.4% female) in 2012/13.